Gerhard Thyben: Aerial victory claims

 According to US historian David T. Zabecki, Thyben was credited with 157 aerial victories.
-Spick also lists him with 157 aerial victories, 152 on the Eastern Front and five on the Western Front, claimed in 385 combat missions.
+Spick also lists him with 157 aerial victories, 152 on the Eastern Front and five on the Western Front, claimed in 385 combat missions, and a mission-to-claim ratio of 2.45.
 In addition, Obermaier states that he flew 22 close air support missions on which he claimed two aircraft and seven trucks destroyed on the ground.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Thyben was credited with 157 aerial victories.
 This figure includes 152 aerial victories on the Eastern Front and 5 over the Western Allies.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 79142".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.